cyfronet-fid/marketplace/README.md

 If you can not connect, try different port - it is possible that other developer connected to this port and is blocking it

+## ReCaptcha

+ReCaptcha is now used in the ask service question form.
+To work it needs to set 2 environment variables:
+`RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY`.
+For test, development and internal docker instances values of these variables are stored in encrypted credentials.

 ## For Admins

 If you are an admin, who wants to integrate production instance of JIRA go to